plone/plone.batching/plone/batching/batching.rst

 Because the batch implementation is geared towards templates it also provides a few navigation related methods.

-The first we can check is wheter our batch is spannend over multiple pages.
+The first thing we can check is whether our batch spans over multiple pages.

   >>> batch = Batch.fromPagenumber(
   ...          items=range(333), pagesize=10, navlistsize=5)